 Hockridge pointed to the stronger programs a unified district could offer, including the sharing of specialty academic courses and teachers between schools, distance learning and additional extracurricular and athletic offerings.
 As an example, Hockridge said some schools might offer modern languages or advanced science courses — or perhaps cutting-edge technologies — that others cannot offer.
 Those sorts of improvements, he says, would enhance educational opportunities in an era of the steadily declining resources and enrollments we are seeing in existing individual districts in the county.

 However, Hockridge added that those outcomes cannot be achieved without sustainability.
-Currently, the district’s 19 school districts serve about 15,000 students (soon to be 14,000), fewer than the entire eastern Massachusetts city of Brockton, for example.
+Currently, the county’s 19 school districts serve about 15,000 students (soon to be 14,000), fewer than the entire eastern Massachusetts city of Brockton, for example.

 Enrollments are dropping significantly.
 Berkshire County school districts saw enrollment losses of 22 percent between 2000 and 2015.
 The UMass Donahue Institute, which the task force hired last year as a consultant, projected an additional decline of 11 percent between 2015 and 2025, with more enrollment losses projected over the following decade.